 A brighter future starts with access to healthcare:

-- Construction of a district hospital and comprehensive medical clinic
+- Construction of a leading hospital and comprehensive medical clinic in Ethiopia

 - Training for local medical staff in neo-natal resuscitation, keeping newborn babies alive